-Income elasticity varies in accordance with the nature of commodities.
+Income elasticity varies by the nature of commodities.
 The income elasticity is positive for all normal goods, because with increase in income of the consumer, his demand for normal goods will increase.
-On the other hand, income elasticity is negative for inferior goods or Giffen goods.
-In the case of inferior goods, when income of the consumer will increase then quantity demanded of these goods will decline and when income of the consumer will decrease then quantity demanded of these goods will increase.
+On the other hand, income elasticity is negative for inferior goods or Giffen